wp-media/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as before).
 - [ ] Sub-task of #(issue number)
 - [ ] Release

+*Pick at least one type of change.*

+## Detailed scenario

+*Explain how to reproduce the issue (for bugs) or how to trigger the new code.
+You can refer to the GitHub issue or grooming if it is still applicable.*

 ## Technical description